Financial operations for modern hardware

 Most HaaS solutions do not include items from all eight categories.
 More commonly, a hardware company building a subscription program would be expected to include 2–5 line items.
 Alternatively, manufacturers often choose to include fewer offerings as a “core” set of 2–3 line items for their base HaaS solution, with upsell options for subscriber to add on other components (such as a warranty program).

-As the number of required options increases, the more likely a manufacturer should offer a bundle and reduce the number of line items to be discussed and negotiated.
+As the number of required options increases, the more likely a manufacturer should be to offer a bundle and reduce the number of line items to be discussed and negotiated.
 In developing your solution, consider what must be included to make your customer successful.
 Start there.
 Then as you build out packages, consider whether or not you choose to bundle.

 Examples combining items from different categories: